-Pro - The Decision (+5pts)
+Pro: The Decision (+5pts)

-Con - Predictable (-10pts)
+Con: Predictable (-10pts)

-It is a movie in which it's premise has a ton of potential, but sacrificed good storytelling to play it safe.
-Any of the expected plot points could have been switched up very easily and would have kept the audience guessing and interested.
-For me personally I would have loved the whole movie challenging morality and showing what a life alone can do to people.
-Instead they tried to make a summer blockbuster....in December....against Star Wars.
+It is a movie in which the premise has a ton of potential, but the filmmakers sacrificed good storytelling in order to play it safe.
+Any of the expected plot points could have been switched up very easily and would have kept the audience guessing, and interested.
+For me personally, I would have loved if the whole movie focused only on challenging the morality of the main character, and showing what a life of isolation can do to a person.
+Instead they tried to make a summer blockbuster style movie...in December...against Star Wars.

-Pro - Lawrence & Pratt (+8pts)
+Pro: Lawrence & Pratt (+8pts)

-I never felt like I needed more.
-I think watching both actors dealing with the concept of living the rest of their lives (90 years) was very compelling.
-They both deal with it in their own way and I felt the weight of the situation in both of their performances which is very important for a movie such as this.
+I never felt like I needed more from the actors.
+I think watching both characters dealing with the concept of living the rest of their lives (another ninety years or so) in isolation was very compelling.
+They both deal with it in their own way, and I felt the weight of the situation in both of their performances, which is very important for a movie such as this.
 While I don’t think either will (or should) get Oscar recognition for this movie, I think both actors did a great job.

-Con - Timeline (-1pt)
+Con: Timeline (-1pt)

-Pro - Visually Stunning (+3pts)
+Pro: Visually Stunning (+3pts)

 This movie was visually stunning.
-The inside of The Avalon was slick, neat and colorful.
-The exterior of the ship was complex and fascinating, though the movie does not spend much time viewing it from the outside to see how everything looks and works.
-As far as space itself, you wouldn’t think there would be much to see but the movie does a good job of giving a vast feel to the great depths of space.
+The inside of The Avalon was slick, neat, and colorful.
+The exterior of the ship was complex, and fascinating, although the movie does not spend much time viewing it from the outside to see how everything looks or how it works.
+As far as space itself, you would not think there would be much to see, but the movie does a good job of giving a vast feel to the great depths of space.

-Con - Sinking Ship? (-4pts)
+Con: Sinking Ship? (-4pts)

-It may not seem like a big deal on the surface, the whole plot of the movie relies on the system failure so there needs to be a good reason for why it happens.
+It may not seem like a big deal on the surface, but the whole plot of the movie relies on the system failure, so there needs to be a good reason for why it happens.
 Instead the audience is given the reason of there being a huge design flaw on the ship.
-Who knows, maybe in 40-50 years we will get a prequel to Passengers in which we discover the ships lead designer was actually a double agent and added the flaw intentionally.
-That would be really cool, but until then I call B.S. on the reason for this "sinking" ship.
+Who knows?
+Maybe in forty or fifty years we will get a prequel to Passengers in which we discover the ships lead designer was actually a double agent and added the flaw intentionally.
+That would be really cool, but until then I call “B.S.” on the reason for this ship is "sinking".

-Score: C+ (76pts)
+Grade: C+ (76pts)